Our Lady Peace: Summersault festivals

-Our Lady Peace founded the Summersault festival that toured across Canada in 1998 and again in 2000.
-The 1998 tour played in late August and early September at outdoor venues in Barrie ON (north of Toronto), Quebec City, St. John's NL and Shediac NB, featuring Our Lady Peace along with a slate that included I Mother Earth, Sloan, Garbage, Treble Charger, Bucket Truck, The Crystal Method and Moist.
+Our Lady Peace founded the Summersault festival that toured across Canada in 1998, and again in 2000.
+The 1998 tour ran from late August to early September at outdoor venues in Barrie (north of Toronto), Quebec City, St. John's and Shediac, New Brunswick.
+The concerts featured headliners Our Lady Peace along with a slate that included I Mother Earth, Sloan, Garbage, Treble Charger, Bucket Truck, The Crystal Method and Moist.
+The Barrie edition of the inaugural Summersault tour sold 21,108 tickets.

-There were discussions of a Summersault festival for 1999, but the tour did not return until 2000, with a larger collection of bands and a more extensive Canadian itinerary.
+There were discussions of a Summersault festival for 1999, but the tour did not return until 2000; the second iteration of the festival featured a larger, more impressive roster of bands, with a more extensive Canadian itinerary.
 Over the first half of August 2000, the festival played at outdoor venues in eight of the largest Canadian metropolises.

-Our Lady Peace's recent headlining set from their very own Summersault Festival was premiered on YouTube Live on April 16, 2020.
-Primarily filmed on September 13, 2019 at Landsdowne Park in Canada's capital city of Ottawa, ON, the performance features the band's best-known hits.
+Our Lady Peace's headlining set from the 2019 Summersault Festival was released on YouTube Live in 2020.
+Primarily filmed on September 13, 2019, at Landsdowne Park in Canada's capital city of Ottawa, ON.
+The performance features some of the band's best-known hits.
 As part of the release of the concert, Our Lady Peace offered discounts at their online merch store.
-All proceeds from these sales went to two major food banks, in the United States and Canada, respectively.
+All proceeds from the sales went to two major food banks, one in the United States and one in Canada, respectively.

 The 2000 tour featured 11 bands.